student in aviation museum

 The Humanities in Action program is made possible by the Mellon Foundation, which awarded a $2.5 million grant to Ball State University to create hands-on opportunities for undergraduate students majoring in the humanities.

 The Mellon Foundation is the nation’s largest supporter of the arts and humanities.
 Since 1969, the Foundation has been guided by its core belief that the humanities and arts are essential to human understanding.
 The Foundation believes that the arts and humanities are where we express our complex humanity, and that everyone deserves the beauty and empowerment that can be found there.
-Through our grants, we seek to build just communities enriched by meaning and guided by critical thinking, where ideas and imagination can thrive.
+Through their grants, they seek to build just communities enriched by meaning and guided by critical thinking, where ideas and imagination can thrive.